Ryanair calls on Belarus to guarantee no repeat of plane diversion | Business

 "I think it is fundamental to the future of air travel that we do not have a repetition of what in my mind was the first case since the Chicago Convention (1944) of a state sponsored act of international piracy," O'Leary told an investor call.
 "There should be no overflight of Belarus unless appropriate guarantees are obtained that this won't recur."

 Belarus has said it acted legally and in accordance with all international norms, and accused the West of using the episode to try to undermine President Alexander Lukashenko.
-The United Nations' International Civil Aviation Organization (ICAO) was due to consider any further actions at a meeting of its 36-member Council on Monday.
+The U.N.'s International Civil Aviation Organization's (ICAO) council said on Monday that some members of its governing council expressed concern at gaps in information provided by Belarus and inconsistencies contained in the evidence available at the time of the investigation.

+The council asked the ICAO investigation team to continue trying to establish missing facts and to report any further findings, the agency said in a release.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)